What is an innovation analyst? What are the qualities that make a good one? How does a good innovation analyst do tech discovery?

 “Mind and hands” means that you combine theory and practical action to solve problems.
 It is also the motto of my alma mater, MIT.
 Throughout the history of science and technology, many innovators have used this approach very successfully.
 For example, in another article, we wrote about how this approach was one of the innovation practices that made Galileo Galilei so successful.

 In practice, I do not mean to suggest that you should do everything yourself, of course.
 But you should interact very closely with the people in your organization who build things, if building things is not what you do.
-You could also make an inventory list for the product or technology you want to build.
-For some more thoughts on this, see our article, “5 ways to escape innovation theater”.
+You could also make a list of ingredients for the product or technology you want to build.
+We also recommend this “list of ingredients approach” for breakthrough innovation discovery.
+For some more thoughts on “mind and hands” generally, see our article, “5 ways to escape innovation theater”.

 Beware of certainties and predictions